MajorArkwolf/UpBankFFImporter/README.md

 Windows: ``up_bank_fidi.exe get-account-information``

 ### Running the migrator tool
-See command line help assistant for setting start and end dates or date ranges.
+See the command line help assistant for setting start and end dates or date ranges.

 Linux & macOS :
 ``up_bank_fidi``